fineanmol/plant-tree/README.md

-🌾 Updated on Wed, 26 Nov 2025 16:55:45 GMT
+🌳 Updated on Wed, 26 Nov 2025 20:21:44 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Before software can be reusable, it first has to be usable."